geoffowuor/notes-app-api/README.md

-API for socal notes app
+API for social notes app